sparkflows/sparkflows-docs/docs/tutorials/reload-sample-projects/load-sample-projects.rst

       :alt: Load Sample Projects
       :width: 65%

 #.
-If you click on Drop All Sample Projects, all the sample projects will be deleted.
+If you click on **Drop All Sample Projects**, all the sample projects will be deleted.

    .. figure:: ../../_assets/tutorials/load-sample-project/DropAllProjects.png
       :alt: Load Sample Projects